laminjawla1/AirBnB_clone/README.md

 2. Follow the on-screen instructions to navigate the application, browse listings, make reservations, or host your property.

-3. Enjoy your Airbnb clone console experience!
+3. Enjoy your Airbnb clone console experience

 ## Screenshots